ACRRM/curriculum-docusaurus/docs/rural-generalist/learning-areas/ophthalmology.md

 Independently perform the following procedures:

-* instil eye drops and ointment
+* instill eye drops and ointment
 * tape lids to prevent corneal and conjunctival exposure
 * fluorescein staining of the cornea and sclera
 * dilatation of the pupils